-If you’re struggling to pay the full amount of your tax debt, an Offer in Compromise is a potential solution.
-It’s an agreement between you and the IRS in which the IRS will agree to take less than what you owe in exchange for you paying off at least some of your tax debt.
-After you make the necessary payments, the IRS will consider your tax debt officially paid off.
+If you’re struggling to pay the full amount of your back taxes, an Offer in Compromise is a potential solution.
+It’s an agreement between you and the IRS in which the IRS will agree to take less than what you owe in exchange for you paying off at least some of your back taxes.
+After you make the necessary payments, the IRS will consider your back taxes officially paid off.

-The IRS will sometimes accept less than what you owe in order to help taxpayers settle debts and receive some of the debt that may soon expire (tax debt can be collected for up to 10 years).
+The IRS will sometimes accept less than what you owe in order to help taxpayers settle back taxes and receive some of the owed amount that may soon expire (back taxes can be collected for up to 10 years).

 There are two types of Offers in Compromise: